dcunited001/dcunited001.github.io/_drafts/a-speculative-history.md

         total of fourteen
       - the language elegantly handles digraphs/trigraphs and universally captures all of those sounds
-    - i believe that the original harappan language vanished because of this
+    - i believe that the original harappan language may have vanished because of this
-      - and this is mostly my prime basis for all these beliefs, which are mostly extensions of this
+      - (and this is mostly my prime basis for all these beliefs, which are mostly extensions of this)
     - the harappans studied language more than anything else and developed this perfect universal language
       - captured in sanskrit. which could be used to capture and study other languages
-      - to facilitate the development of the perfect language
+      - to facilitate the development of an omniphonetic language
   - however, out of the study of language in this civilization,
     - i believe another thing happened that would be missed by most
     - and this is that the particular advantages/disadvantages and the